 Japanese Red Army extremists flow out of Kuala Lumpur yesterday (Thursday) bound for Libya after a four-day drama.

-Japanese Red Army extremists flow out of Kuala Lumpur yesterday (Thursday) bound for Libya after a four-day drama.
+Background: Japanese Red Army extremists flow out of Kuala Lumpur yesterday (Thursday) bound for Libya after a four-day drama.
 The five guerillas - four men and a woman - released 15 hostages before taking off in a special Japan Airlines plane.

 With them on the plane were a crew of nine and two Japanese and two Malaysian government officials, acting as hostages, and five Red Army colleagues freed from Japanese jails at the guerilla's demand.